UKPLab/emnlp2021-neural-graph-based-coherence-model/README.md

 - Download GoogleNews-vectors-negative300.bin from https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz and put it under the folder data/

 ## Dataset
 *  Regard to WSJ license, we can't upload the raw data.
-All python files relating to data processing (e.g. generating vocab, paired samples) are under the folder data/Dataset_Global.
-*  Prepare grid files and postive-negative paried text files.
+You can contact us to seek dataset help.

 ## Training
 * You can run the following command to train our model, other parameters such as paths to datasts can be viewed in src/utils.py